Crookie Award: Public Menace Of The Year, Proud Boys And White Nationalists

-Category: World Politics Hits: 5Supported and egged on by Trump, these "very fine people" represent an ever-growing threat to our democracy and our national security that will remain long after Trump leaves office.
+Category: World Politics Hits: 7Supported and egged on by Trump, these "very fine people" represent an ever-growing threat to our democracy and our national security that will remain long after Trump leaves office.
 Whether it's the Proud Boys, the Boogaloo Bois, the far-right militia movement, QAnon, these fringe groups have continued to grow and intensify thanks to the "Trump effect" that David Neiwert reported on earlier this year.

 Read more https://crooksandliars.com/2020/12/crookie-award-public-menace-year-proud